 This acronym stands for the Health Insurance Portability and Accountability Act, passed in 1996 to protect patient privacy.
 It prevents doctors from communicating medical information with anyone other than the patient.
 For your health care agent to obtain the information they will need to make informed decisions on your behalf, you should include a HIPAA release, and you can give others access to the information if you choose to do so.

 Oklahoma City estate planning attorneys will be conducting a number of webinars over the coming weeks.
 These events will cover the most important topics, so if you participate you will come away with a great deal of information.

 There is no charge to attend our webinars, but we ask that you register in advance so we can reserve your spot.
 You will see the dates and obtain more information if you go to our webinar page.

 Need Help Now?

-If you already know that it is time for you to work with an attorney to put an estate plan in place, we are here to help.
-You can schedule a consultation appointment right now if you call us at 405-843-6100, and you can use our contact form if you would rather send us a message.
+If you already know it is time for you to work with an attorney to put an estate plan in place, we are here to help.
+You can schedule a consultation appointment right now if you call us at 405-843-6100, or you can use our contact form if you would rather send us a message.

 - Are You Aware of the Veterans Aid and Attendance Pension? - August 3, 2021